SCOPE OF THIS CHAPTER

 13. Changes in the Foster Carer's Household or Circumstances

-The supervising social worker will ensure that any newly approved foster carer is clear about his or her responsibility to notify the supervising social worker before any change in the composition of their household occurs or where there is any significant change in their circumstances which affects their fostering, for example any new relationship, pregnancy or bereavement.
+The supervising social worker will ensure that any newly approved foster carer is clear about their responsibility to notify the supervising social worker before any change in the composition of their household occurs or where there is any significant change in their circumstances which affects their fostering, for example any new relationship, pregnancy or bereavement.

 If the supervising social worker discovers that there has been a change in the foster carer's household without prior notice, the Fostering Supervision Team Manager must be informed and an immediate review of the foster carer's approval must be convened - see Review and Termination of Approval of Foster Carers Procedure.
 In these circumstances, a suspension of the foster carer's approval may have to be considered at the review.